 List of Business Opportunities in Kenya for Youth

-So let’s go directly to the kind of opportunities that exist out there for you as a Kenyan Youth, these include:
+So let’s go directly to the kind of business opportunities in Kenya for Youth, these include:

 - Events Planning